Show All Answers

 Reports can be made to our office 24 hours a day, seven days a week by calling 610-344-5800.
 Reports of suspected child abuse can also be made to Childline at 1-800-932-0313.

 All disturbances greater than 5,000 square feet must have a written Erosion and Sediment Control Plan.
 Any disturbance associated with the use of Chapter 105 General Permit (GP) (stream crossing, wetland disturbance, etc.), pond dredgings, or one acre and greater disturbance must have an Erosion and Sediment Control Plan developed and reviewed by the Conservation District office.

-The Coroner's Office is required to investigate all sudden, violent, traumatic or unexpected deaths.
-This includes deaths from apparent “natural diseases” but the individual’s treating physician has no knowledge of an existing medical condition that could credibly have caused the sudden death.
+The Coroner's Office is required to investigate the facts and circumstances of all sudden, violent, traumatic or unexpected deaths that occur within the County.
+This includes deaths from apparent “natural diseases”, but where the individual had no recent physician of record or documented history of an existing medical condition that could credibly have caused the sudden death.
 Under these circumstances, it becomes the Coroner’s responsibility to determine how and why an individual died.
-The Coroner is also responsible for assuring the individual’s proper identity and notifying the next of kin.
+The Coroner is also responsible for determining the individual’s identity and notifying the next of kin.
 A Coroner’s investigation will always include examination of the deceased, but may or may not include: